-Buoyed by the 26-game winning streak, the Brewers finished the season 93-71.
+Buoyed by their streak, the Brewers finished the season 93-71.
 Their .567 mark was good for third place in the American Association behind Indianapolis (94-71) and first place Louisville (105-62).

 Lelivelt then guided the Brews to a second place finish in 1927, and third in 1928, befor being fired during the 1929 season.
 He moved on to the Los Angeles Angels of the Pacific Coast League, where he would have considerably more success, winning 137 games(!) in 1934.
 He left the Angels to scout for the Cubs in 1937 before returning to the PCL the following year to take the helm of the Seattle Rainiers, where he stayed until he died of a heart attack in January 1941.

 Sitting next to Lelivelt in the suit is team owner Otto Borchert.
 This would be his last team photo - he died the night before the 1927 season opener while speaking before 700 fans at a dinner honoring his team at the Milwaukee Elks Club.